Separation Anxiety Disorder in Children

 What are the symptoms of separation anxiety disorder in a child?

 The first symptoms of SAD often appear around the third or fourth grade.
 They may

 start after a break from school, such as during holidays or summer.
 Or after a long-term

 sickness.
 Each child may have different symptoms.
 But the most common signs of SAD

-- Panic or temper tantrums at times of separation from parents or caregivers
+Panic attacks or temper tantrums at times of separation from parents or caregivers

 The symptoms of SAD may look like other health problems.
 Make sure your child sees